 During the day, this particular species of orchid enjoys temperatures of 68-85°F (20-29 °C), whilst at night it prefers temperatures of 65-75°F (18-24 °C)When in bud, this plant prefers even warmer climates, as frosty, cooler areas and drafts can cause both the buds and flowers to fall from the Orchid.
 Dendrobiums will emerge in February with their blooms lasting approximately six weeks.
 In cooler temperatures, they can re-bloom up to three times a year.

 The Dendrobium Orchid requires water once a week in most cases.
 If you live in a particularly cool or warm area, it’s important to check the medium with your finger prior to watering the plant.
 If the orchid is holding a lot of moisture, it’s better to wait until the soil is almost dry prior to watering again.

-Fertiliser is usually only required during the ‘growth phase’.
-For best results use a balanced fertiliser of 12-12-12 and add when you water the plant.
-When spring arrives, you should refrain from adding any more fertiliser unless no new growth has appeared.
-In this case, choose a fertiliser with high amounts of phosphorus (10-30-20).
+Fertilizer is usually only required during the ‘growth phase’.
+For best results use a balanced fertilizer of 12-12-12 and add when you water the plant.
+When spring arrives, you should refrain from adding any more fertilizer unless no new growth has appeared.
+In this case, choose a fertilizer with high amounts of phosphorus (10-30-20).
 When the orchid is in full bloom, fertiliser is not required.